DarkRoster/Newsletter-Signup/README.md

 # Newsletter Signup

 This application uses node.js on the server side.
 In addition, you need to place the information you will obtain from your MailChimp service account in the places specified with a comment line (See => app.js)
-.At the same time, the heroku service is used.
+.At the same time, the Heroku service is used.
 You can review the documentation I will leave below on this subject.

 ![Ekran görüntüsü 2022-08-03 103745](https://user-images.githubusercontent.com/92719913/182551421-9790db53-0dc0-47a7-952b-2b9bffdfe6dd.png)